Augustus Short: Adelaide cathedral

 Soon after Short's acceptance of the see, he made enquiries about a site for a cathedral and was informed that the centre of Victoria Square had been allotted for this purpose by Governor Frederick Robe.
 This was objected to by the city council and Short decided to have the question finally settled and brought a friendly lawsuit for this purpose.
 The decision went against Short and eventually the present site in North Adelaide was bought.
 Subscriptions were raised but the building was not begun until 1869.
 It was consecrated as St Peter's Cathedral on 1 January 1878.

 Late career and death

-Short was a fine scholar and a thoughtful preacher, always endeavouring to convince by argument rather than by the use of rhetoric.
-He was interested in education and was elected vice-chancellor of University of Adelaide when it was founded in 1874, and chancellor in 1876.
+He was elected vice-chancellor of University of Adelaide when it was founded in 1874, and chancellor in 1876.

 In November 1881 Short became ill while preaching and under medical advice decided to retire.
 He left Adelaide for London on 6 January 1882.
 On 30 November he attended the consecration of George Wyndham Kennion as second bishop of Adelaide, and handed him the pastoral staff which had been presented to Short by the clergy and laity of Adelaide on the twenty-fifth anniversary of his consecration.
 Short died at Eastbourne (or London) on 5 October 1883, his estate was valued for probate at £8200.

-Short was regarded as kind and modest, a good business man and an excellent administrator who could deal with church matters with firmness, wisdom and discretion.
-A good man and a good colonist, with a great capacity for work, he had all the qualities of a great pioneer bishop.

 Short Street in Fremantle is named after him.